AllenNeuralDynamics/aind-data-asset-indexer/README.md

 ## Usage
 - Define the environment variables in the `.env.template`
   - REDSHIFT_SECRETS_NAME: defining secrets name for Amazon Redshift
-  - BUCKETS: list of buckets. format: bucket_name1, bucket_name2
+  - BUCKETS: list of buckets. comma separated format (ex: "bucket_name1, bucket_name2")
   - TABLE_NAME: name of table in redshift
   - FOLDERS_FILEPATH: Intended filepath for txt file
   - METADATA_DIRECTORY: Intended path for directory containing copies of metadata records
+  - AWS_DEFAULT_REGION: Default AWS region.
 - Records containing metadata.nd.json file will be copies to `METADATA_DIRECTORY` and compared against list of all records in `FOLDERS_FILEPATH`
 - An analytics table containing columns `s3_prefix`, `bucket_name`, and `metadata_bool` will be written to `TABLE_NAME` in Redshift